 Welcome to the Adie Lab

-Our research focuses on the development and application of novel optical imaging methods for basic science investigations and clinical applications.
-The main imaging modality we work on is optical coherence tomography (OCT), which can provide 3D label-free imaging of tissue structure and function in vivo.
-OCT can be thought of as the optical analogue of ultrasound, but with the advantage that ‘optical echo’ measurements support much higher resolution.
+Our research focuses on the development and application of novel optical imaging methods that can provide access to new information for basic science investigations and clinical applications.
+Our main imaging modality is optical coherence tomography (OCT), which is an optical version of ultrasound that can enable cellular-scale, label-free imaging of tissue structure and function in vivo.